arangodb/arangodb/Documentation/Books/Manual/DataModeling/Collections/DatabaseMethods.md

   many copies in the cluster a shard will refuse to write.
 The minReplicationFactor can not be larger than replicationFactor.
-  Please note: during server failures this might lead to writes not beeing possible until the failover is sorted out and might cause write slow downs in trade of data durability.
+  Please note: during server failures this might lead to writes not being possible until the failover is sorted out and might cause write slow downs in trade of data durability.

 - *distributeShardsLike*: distribute the shards of this collection